AI Workshop: learn to build apps with AI →

 13: Fish Shell, how to remove the welcome message

-14: ▶︎ How to replace all filenames with space with underscore using a shell script
+14: ▶︎ How to replace spaces in filenames with underscores using a shell script

 15: How to update all npm packages in multiple projects that sit in subfolders